awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 **aws:RequestTag/*tag\-key***
 Works with string operators\.
-This context key is formatted "aws:Request/*tag\-key*":"*tag\-value*" where *tag\-key* and *tag\-value* are a tag key and value pair\.
+This context key is formatted "aws:RequestTag/*tag\-key*":"*tag\-value*" where *tag\-key* and *tag\-value* are a tag key and value pair\.
 To check a tag and its value in an AWS request\.
-For example, you could check to see that the request includes the tag "Dept" and that it has the value "Accounting"\.
+For example, you could check to see that the request includes the tag key "Dept" and that it has the value "Accounting"\.
 This AWS condition key was [introduced for Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) and is supported by a limited number of additional services\.
 Check your service to see whether it supports using this condition key\.

 **aws:SecureTransport**
 Works with boolean operators\.